-- even when Aboriginal people come into major centres they still follow kinship rules - members are constantly making connections with people to confirm family and relationships - when people die, the relationships between the living family members may change.
+- even when Aboriginal people come into major centres they still follow kinship rules - members are constantly making family and relationships - when people die, the relationships may change.

-Having a basic understanding of the kinship network and the roles and responsibilities of people within this network can help you greatly in your own role as a health professional within the Aboriginal community.
+Having a basic understanding of the kinship network and the roles and responsibilities of people within this network can help you greatly in your own role as a Health Professional within the Aboriginal community.

 Western society is strongly individualistic, while Aboriginal society emphasises membership of a group and the obligations and responsibilities of individuals to meet the expectations of others.
-For many Aboriginal people, family and community are of central significance and group interests and needs are a fundamental part of an individual's identity and self-fulfillment.
-Personal identity and self-esteem is expressed in places of belonging and one's place within the extended family, rather than individualistic characteristics or achievements.
+For many Aboriginal people, family and community are of central significance and group interests and needs are a fundamental part of an individual's identity and self-fulfillment Personal identity and self-esteem is expressed in places of belonging and one's place within the extended family, rather than individualistic characteristics or achievements.